 - Advice from Making Music

 A Making Music member group will be required to be registered for VAT if its taxable turnover in any period of 12 calendar months exceeds the registration threshold.
-This is currently £85,000 (and will be until 1 April 2020 at least), and is usually increased in March/April each year (see the current rate here) Where a member group has income which is exempt, ie: not ‘taxable,’ then that does not count towards its taxable turnover.
+This is currently £85,000, and is usually increased in March/April each year (see the current rate here) Where a member group has income which is exempt, ie: not ‘taxable,’ then that does not count towards its taxable turnover.

 Where member groups are registered for VAT, they have to submit periodical VAT Returns to Her Majesty’s Revenue & Customs (HMRC).
 This summarises VAT on income (output tax), and VAT on expenditure (input tax).
 Submission of Returns is now made online, and payment usually by electronic means.